 - Talk at length.
 If you give short answers like “yes, that’s true” or “no, I don’t think so,” you won’t give an examiner much speech to accurately rate your language skills.
 Try to keep talking until your examiner tells you to stop.
 On this note, don’t feel like you’ve made a mistake if an examiner tells you to stop (or suddenly interrupts you mid-sentence with a “thank-you”).
 It just means that you’ve completed that part of the Speaking test.

 - Stay on topic.
-Try not to wonder too far off topic.
+Try not to wander too far off topic.
 If you find yourself doing that, think of something to connect what you just said back to what you should be talking about and then bring yourself back to the topic at hand.

 - Your accent.
-English is spoken in with many regional accents.
+English is spoken in many regional accents.
 IELTS doesn’t penalise you for speaking British English, American English, or with an accent.
 In fact, IELTS examiners come from a wide variety of different backgrounds themselves.
 However, IELTS tests whether the ‘average native speaker’ would be able to understand you.
 An accent in itself will not affect the Speaking score.
 What is important is that you can be easily understood – clarity of pronunciation is what matters.

 - Remember to look at the marking criteria.
 Pronunciation is one of the criteria, but examiners will also listen for your fluency and coherence, lexical resource, and grammatical range and accuracy.
 Not sure what this means?
 Attend a Masterclass: face-to-face, through an online webinar or on-demand.